LoverITer/easyboot-cli/README.md

 1. Automatically encapsulate the Restful API response body based on the custom annotation `ResponseWrapper`, no need to manually encapsulate the returned response object in the code
 2. Integrate Logback to provide full track tracking **request id** and **transaction id** logs
-3. API interface signature verification
+3. API interface signature verification protection interface is no longer "streaking"

 2、脚手架结构  Structure
 ------------